null Skip to main content Compare

 Animal Identification

 Along with your regular vaccination schedule, you may want to have your pets and horses microchipped if they aren’t already.
 Microchipping can increase the chances of being reunited with your lost companion, should you ever be separated.
 In most cases, horses can also be freeze branded with a unique identification mark that will be visible to the naked eye, unlike a microchip which must be scanned.
-Have recent photos of your horse and pets to send to shelters or rescues to help locate them after the emergency if they do become lost or separated from you.
+Have recent photos of your horse and pets (Front, Back and both sides noting any unique marks, patterns, and colors) to send to shelters or rescues to help locate them after the emergency if they do become lost or separated from you.
+Have your small animal carrier crates easy to access and use a laminated ID tag on the carrier as well as additional ID collars handy).

 Benefits of Microchipping Your Horse